oras-project/artifacts-spec/artifact-manifest.md

     **Pre-Defined Annotation Keys:**
     This defines a set of keys that have been pre-defined for use by authors of ORAS artifacts.
-    - `org.cncf.oras.artifact.created` date and time on which the artifact was created (string, date-time as defined by [RFC 3339][rfc-3339])
+    - `io.cncf.oras.artifact.created` date and time on which the artifact was created (string, date-time as defined by [RFC 3339][rfc-3339])

 ### Example ORAS Artifact Manifests